Meeting Location: IRIE Office in Truckee or Raley's in Auburn, CA

 For our three-day trip, we pass the take out point for the one and two day trips and camp on a sandy beach a bit further downstream.
 The third day is a relaxing float with occasional Class II rapids until we arrive at Murders Bar Rapid.
 We have the option of taking out before or after this very difficult and hazardous Class V rapid, depending on the desire of the group and the groups ability and experience level.

-When we arrive at our overnight camp there is plenty of time for swimming, fishing (licenses are required) or just relaxing with a cold Beverage before enjoying dinner prepared by your guides.
-We bring along Horseshoes and Bocchi for your enjoyment but feel free to being along any games you and your group might enjoy.
+When we arrive at our overnight camp there is plenty of time for swimming, fishing (licenses are required) or just relaxing with a cold beverage before enjoying dinner prepared by your guides.
+We bring along Horseshoes and Bocce Ball for your enjoyment, but feel free to being along any games you and your group might enjoy.